hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 *   User IDs/Passwords are the norm, but they are a pain to use, and as a result, are very susceptible to attack.
 They are the best we have right now, but not a solid basis for trust.
 Further, IDs are one way - users don't get an ID from a Service they use.
 *   Other personal information and identifiers we have that we could otherwise use to prove our identity is not trusted because it's impossible to tell if the data was actually issued to the person entering it.
 The many breaches of private identifiers make them impossible to completely trust (see below).
 *   Since the identity attributes we could use are not trusted (they are not things only we know), we often have to resort to in person delivery of paper documents to prove things about ourselves.
-*   The identifiers we use are correlated across sites, allowing inferences to made about us, and exposing information we don't intend to be shared across sites.
+*   The identifiers we use are correlated across sites, allowing inferences to be made about us, and exposing information we don't intend to be shared across sites.
 This is annoying at the least, and can have catastrophic results in the worst case.
 *   Centralized repositories of identifiers and data about the people associated with those identifiers are targeted by hackers because the data has high value.
 This exacerbates the problem of not being able to trust "personal" data presented online (see above).
 *   Centralized identifiers can be abused by those that control those identifiers.
 For example, they can be taken away from a subject without due process.